pfgray/paulgray.net/src/pages/2019-02--26---redux-selectors-are-just-applicative-functors/index.md

 It can be hard at first to see these patterns in code you're using and writing.
 The only advice I can give is to learn as many examples of functors, applicatives, and monads that you can.
 Don't just read materials, bust out an editor, where you can quickly try out these concepts and verify what you're reading.
 I'm sure you'd be surprised how quickly you can gain an intuition.

-One of the biggest benefits that comes from recognizing these patterns is that you might simply find new ways to use your types.
-For example, if you were only exposed to the reselect library, you might now know that you can turn an array of selectors into a selector of array.
+One of the biggest benefits that comes from finding these patterns is that you might simply find new ways to use your types.
+For example, if you were only exposed to the methods that the reselect library provides, you might not realize that you can turn an array of selectors into a selector of array.
 If you had an intuition around applicatives, this becomes easier to recognize.

 #### _Notes_: